-The Stockhorn monitoring site is located on a high-altitude plateau surrounded by glaciers above Zermatt in the canton of Valais (45°59'12''N 7°49'27''E at 3410 m asl) on the ridge between Gornergrat and Stockhorn summits.
-Composed of an alternation of micaschist and gneiss, the near-surface weathered bedrock is covered by a surface layer of coarse debris with a thickness ranging from a few centimetres to a meter.
-The plateau separates a steep glacier-covered north face from a more gently inclined slope to the South, where bedrock outcrops are visible (Gruber et al., 2004).
+The Stockhorn monitoring site is located on a high-altitude plateau surrounded by glaciers above Zermatt in the canton of Valais $(45^{\circ}59'12'' \text{ N}, 7^{\circ}49'27'' \text{ E} \text{ at } 3410 \text{ m a.s.l.})$ on the ridge between the Gornergrat and Stockhorn summits.
+Composed of an alternation of mica schist and gneiss, the near-surface weathered bedrock is covered by a surface layer of coarse debris with a thickness ranging from a few centimetres to a metre.
+The plateau separates a steep glacier-covered north face from a more gently inclined slope to the south, where bedrock outcrops are visible (Gruber et al., 2004).

-The site comprises a full meteorological station, continuous soil moisture measurements, and a permanent ERTM profile (Hilbich et al., 2008a; Pellet and Hauck, 2017; PERMOS, 2019; Rosset et al., 2013).
+The site comprises a full meteorological station, continuous soil moisture measurements, and a permanent ERTM profile (Hilbich et al., 2008a; Pellet and Hauck, 2017; PER-MOS, 2019; Rosset et al., 2013).
 Figure 2 shows the considerable spatial variability of permafrost temperatures and active layer depth at the two boreholes.
 After initial geophysical measurements in 1998 during the PACE project (Hauck, 2001), a permanent ERTM profile was installed in 2005, extending from the relatively flat plateau to the south slope.
-In 2007, the profile was extended with seven additional electrodes drilled into the steep north face to get a more convex geometry (cf. Table 1).
+In 2007, the profile was extended with seven additional electrodes drilled into the steep north face to get a more convex geometry (see Table 1).